michellevit/GR-Demo/README.md

 ### Updating the Heroku App<a name="update-app"></a>
-- *This script will rebuild the reactapp in the correct folder and push the changes to GitHub, and every push to main will deploy a new version of the app on Heroku.*
+- *This script will rebuild the reactapp in the correct folder and push the changes to GitHub, and every push to main will deploy a new version of the app on Heroku*
-  - Navigate into the Gumroad-Demo directory in the powershell terminal
+- In the terminal, navigate to the project's root directory
-  - Make sure you are logged into heroku from terminal (run: `heroku login`)
   - Run: `.\update-app.bat "Your commit message here`